GENERAL SCHOOL OPERATIONS

-D (60-69 points) - The student will be called to Ad Council and be given a level 4 write up (possibly subject to suspension).
+D (60-69 points) - The student will be called to Guidance Committee and be given a level 4 write-up (possibly subject to suspension).
 A letter will be given to the student with a copy sent to the parent/guardian and dean, as well as a copy for the student’s permanent file.

-Because Mount Pisgah Academy believes that the ability to work and carry responsibility is as important as any other aspect of school life, the Mount Pisgah Academy Board has voted that all students must work a minimum of two hours each day.
-Many jobs will require more hours and the student is expected to work as assigned.
+Because Mount Pisgah Academy believes that the ability to work and carry responsibility is as important as any other aspect of school life, students must work a minimum of two hours each day.
+Some jobs may require more hours and the student is expected to work as assigned.
 To remain in compliance with state and federal labor regulations, job assignments and hour requirements will be monitored and adjusted as needed.

 There are numerous work opportunities available and every attempt will be made to place the student in the position of his/her choice.
 The work committee will distribute the labor force according to job availability and student financial need.
 All students are expected to earn at least .50 semester periods of work experience by fulfilling their assigned work program with a passing grade.

 Job assignments will depend on the student’s age, experience, and work availability.
 The work will be supervised by experienced instructors whose help will not only lend dignity to work, but will give the student an opportunity to become proficient in his/her work.
 All job changes and terminations must be arranged through the work coordinator and the work committee.
 Unauthorized termination of a job will jeopardize the work grade and work experience credit.
 If a student is fired from a job he/she will receive an unsatisfactory work grade and no work experience credit given for the period worked on the job from which they were fired.
 An effort will be made to place the student in another job.
-If the new job assignment is an on-campus job, the school bill must be kept current every month.
 A student that is terminated from a second job during the school year may be asked to withdraw from school.

 The meeting of work appointments is required, and absences and tardinesses will be dealt with as part of the overall student program.
 If a student is unable to fulfill their work appointment, they should make personal arrangements with their supervisor.